When establishing professional relationships with architects and engineers, what is the most important factor for a general contractor to consider?

 Why the Other Options Are Wrong

-Option A: Their fee structure and payment terms
+Option B: Their fee structure and payment terms

-While fee structure and payment terms are important business considerations, they are secondary to ensuring the professional is properly licensed and has a good reputation.
-Working with an unlicensed or unreliable professional, regardless of favorable fees, can lead to costly legal issues, project delays, and quality problems that far exceed any cost savings.
+While fee structure and payment terms are important business considerations, they should not be the primary factor in selecting professional partners.
+Choosing based primarily on cost can lead to quality issues, project delays, and potential legal problems that far exceed any initial savings.

-Option D: Their years of experience in the industry
+Option C: Their years of experience in the industry

 More Business & Finance Questions